multiversx/mx-exchange-sc/sc-locked-asset-factory/README.md

 ## Deployment

-The Locked Asset Factory contract can be deployed using `erdpy` and using the interraction snippets.
+The Locked Asset Factory contract can be deployed using `erdpy` and using the interaction snippets.

 The init parameters are: